SABS-R3-Epidemiology/rEpiabm/README.md

     OR

-    b) *A toy simulation where users can specify population parameter values (usually small quantities) to create the Population spatial structure*: If this is the option you require, copy the example 'toy'folder structure within the data folder and name it with your region of interest (include the files as you will need to edit these for your simulation)
+    b) *A toy simulation where users can specify population parameter values (usually small quantities) to create the Population spatial structure*: If this is the option you require, copy the example 'toy' folder structure within the data folder and name it with your region of interest (include the files as you will need to edit these for your simulation)

 You are now ready to configure a simulation.